fwouts/viteshot/docs/docs/managing-screenshots.md

 # Managing Screenshots

-Viteshot helps you generate screenshots, but that's not the entire story.
+ViteShot helps you generate screenshots, but that's not the entire story.
 To achieve visual testing, you need a way to store screenshots and easily compare them across commits.

 You can choose between several approaches: